-Thank you for purchasing the mio2TM Advanced MIDI Interface, a member of iConnectivity's line of innovative interfaces.
+Thank you for purchasing the mio4TM Advanced MIDI Interface, a member of iConnectivity's line of innovative interfaces.

-Your interface has full support for two Macs or PCs - at the same time!
-The mio2TM offers extremely flexible MIDI routing between everything connected: both computers plus the MIDI hardware plugged into its two in/out pairs of 5-pin MIDI.
+Your interface has full support for two Macs or PCs - at the same time! - plus you can connect it to your router and access four more computer devices over Wi-Fi or wired Ethernet.
+The mio4TM offers extremely flexible MIDI routing between everything connected: all those computers, plus the MIDI hardware plugged into its four in/out pairs of 5-pin MIDI and its USB MIDI Hosting Port.
+(There's a USB MIDI Class-Compliant Hosting Port on the rear of the interface, which you can expand with a powered USB hub to access up to eight USB MIDI devices.)

-Between all those external and internal connections, your mio2TM has a total of ten configurable 16-channel MIDI ports!
+Between all those external and internal connections, your mio4TM has a total of 48 configurable 16-channel MIDI ports!
 All those data streams let you use a substantial number of modern and vintage MIDI devices, get them all talking to each other, and also bring in "guest" equipment and computers very quickly when you collaborate with other musicians on stage or in the studio.

-Because of your mio2's built-in MIDI filtering/routing/merging, stand-alone hardware units aren't needed for those functions.
+Because of your mio4's built-in MIDI filtering/routing/merging, stand-alone hardware units aren't needed for those functions.
 MIDI can also be routed to multiple destinations, for example if you want to layer sounds on different instruments, and each destination can have its own MIDI processing.